Restorative Dental Care

 The teeth are prepared at the first visit and an impression is taken.
 A temporary bridge will be made for the two weeks it takes to make the permanent bridge in the lab.
 This temporary bridge will serve to protect your teeth and gums.
 At the second visit the temporary bridge will be removed and the permanent bridge will be cemented after the bite has been correctly adjusted.

 Dentures are removable replacements for people missing all of their teeth.
 Their comfort depends on muscle, bones, tongue and saliva.
 There are several different types of dentures.

-Complete Dentures: These replace all of your teeth, upper and lower
+These replace all of your teeth, upper and lower.

-Dental implants are fixtures of titanium which are surgically placed into your jaw bone.
+Dental implants are fixtures of titanium that are surgically placed into your jaw bone.
 The implant acts as an anchor for a crown or denture to fit over.

 When a crown is placed on an implant, most people can’t even tell it is an implant because it is so natural looking.
 It is very important that you have enough bone in the area of the missing tooth or teeth for the implants to attach to.
 This will be determined between the oral surgeon and the dentist.

 Implants are not only used to replace a single tooth but can also benefit people who may be missing several or all of their teeth.
 Implants are increasingly being used to replace bridges and removable partial dentures.